nverba/pikaday-angular/README.md

 ```HTML
 <input pikaday="myPickerObject">
 ```
-You now have access to Pikaday's functions from the scoped object `myPickerObject`.
+You now have access to Pikaday's methods from the scoped object `myPickerObject`.

 ## Config